-In December 2018, the Company entered into a sublease agreement with PCJW Properties LLC ("PCJW"), controlled by Company's founders (including the Company's current CEO), for general office space next to the aforementioned leased property in Los Angeles, California.
-The lease term is five years subject to early termination by either party.
+In December 2018, the Company entered into a sublease agreement with PCJW Properties LLC ("PCJW"), controlled by Company's founders (including the Company's current CEO), for general office space next door to its other leased property in Los Angeles, California, detailed below.
+The lease term is five years subject to early termination by either party, beginning November 2018 and ending October 2023.
 The current monthly lease payment is \$0.006 million, subject to an annual escalation of 4%.